 Creating a new Google Sheets document: Start by creating a new Google Sheets document.
 Open Google Drive or go directly to Google Sheets (sheets.google.com) and click on the “Blank” template to create a new spreadsheet.
 Give it a descriptive name and save it in a convenient location within your Google Drive.

-Enabling Google Sheets API: To integrate Google Sheets with Slack, you need to enable the Google Sheets API for your Google Cloud project.
+Enabling Google Sheets API: To integrate Google Sheets with Slack, you need to enable the Google Sheets API for your Google Cloud communication platform project.
 Open the Google Cloud Console (console.cloud.google.com), select your project (or create a new one), and navigate to the API Library.
 Search for “Google Sheets API” and click on it to enable the API for your project.

 Generating Google Sheets API credentials: To access the Google Sheets API, you’ll need to generate API credentials.
 In the Google Cloud Console, navigate to the “Credentials” section.
 Click on “Create Credentials” and select “Service Account” as the credential type.
 Provide a name and description for the service account and click “Create.”
 Make sure to download the JSON file containing the credentials securely.